 Beth Chapman, star of long-running unscripted series Dog the Bounty Hunter, died June 26 in Honolulu.
 She was 51.
 Beth had been placed in a medically induced coma, according to CNN, as she battled throat cancer.

 Dog the Bounty Hunter ran on A&E from 2004 to 2012 and helped reposition the network, which initially ran fine arts programming.
 Stars Duane and Beth Chapman were married.
-They had 12 children and split their time between Hawaii and Colorado.
+They split their time between Hawaii and Colorado.

 Duane wrote on Twitter: